technology-nation-slovakia/campus-final-project-2017-FrontEnd-react16/README.md

 This is the front-end part build with ReactJS.

-This project was created on [Heroku Buildpack for create-react-app](https://github.com/mars/create-react-app-buildpack).
+This project was build on [Heroku Buildpack for create-react-app](https://github.com/mars/create-react-app-buildpack).

 ### Demo